 Net interest is calculated by applying the discount rate at the beginning of the year to the net defined benefit liability or asset.
-The Company recognises the following changes in the net defined benefit obligation as an expense in the Statement of Profit and Loss:
+The company recognises the following changes in the net defined benefit obligation as an expense in the Statement of Profit and Loss:

-- Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements: and - Net interest expense or income - Liability for Compensated Absences, Bonus, Leave Travel Allowance etc which are in the nature of short term benefits is provided for as per Company rules based on the undiscounted amount of benefits expected to be paid in exchange of services rendered. - iii) Termination benefits and long service awards in terms of Company policy are recognised as an expense as and when incurred.
+- > Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements; and - Net interest expense or income f.
+Share-based payment arrangements

+- ii) Liability for Compensated Absences, Bonus, Leave Travel Allowance etc. which are in the nature of short term benefits is provided for as per Company rules based on the undiscounted amount of benefits expected to be paid in exchange of services rendered. - iii) Termination benefits and long service awards in terms of Company policy are recognised as an expense as and when incurred.